Texas Tech rallies from 16 points down to beat Arkansas 85-83 in first OT game in March Madness

+“The heart of the team is Darrion Williams,” coach Grant McCasland said.
+“He just is a resilient guy.
+I can’t even explain it.
+I put faith in him because I do believe that he’ll find a way in one-game scenarios to do whatever it takes to win.
+I honestly do.
+Whatever it takes.”

-The first overtime game of March Madness came thanks to a furious comeback by the third-seeded Red Raiders (28-8) from 16 points down midway through the second half against coach John Calipari's 10th-seeded Razorbacks (22-14).
+The first overtime game of March Madness came thanks to a furious comeback by the third-seeded Red Raiders (28-8) from 13 points down with less than 5 minutes left against coach John Calipari's 10th-seeded Razorbacks (22-14).

 Texas Tech advanced to play top-seeded Florida in the West Region final on Saturday with a chance at the school's second Final Four trip after losing the title game to Virginia in 2019.

-That idea seemed far-fetched for most of this game as Arkansas broke out to a double-digit lead early and was in control most of the way.
-Johnell Davis' layup with just under 5 minutes left gave the Razorbacks a 13-point lead.
+That idea seemed far-fetched for most of this game as Arkansas broke out to a double-digit lead early and was in control most of the way, leading by as many as 16 points in the second half.

+“In the huddle, Coach said we’re going to find a way to win this no matter how much we’re down,” guard Christian Anderson said.
+“As a team we had that look, we’re not losing this game no matter what. ...
+We had to find a way to make it happen.
+And at the end we did, so that was it.”

+Williams helped will the Red Raiders down the stretch after opening the game by missing 13 of his 15 shots in front of a large contingent of his friends and family that came from Sacramento for the game.

 JT Toppin then scored to start overtime and give Texas Tech its first lead since the opening minutes and it went back and forth from there, with D.J.
 Wagner tying it for Arkansas with 34 seconds left.

-Williams then scored down low to give Texas Tech the lead and Wagner's last shot hit the front rim, sending the Red Raiders into a wild celebration at midcourt as Williams pointed to the crowd that included a contingent of his friends and family that came from Sacramento for the game.
+Williams then scored down low to give Texas Tech the lead and Wagner's last shot hit the front rim, sending the Red Raiders into a wild celebration at midcourt as Williams pointed to the crowd following the third biggest comeback in Sweet 16 history.

 Anderson scored 22 points to lead Texas Tech, while Toppin and Williams added 20 apiece.